rocky-linux/infrastructure/architecture/monitoring/README.md

 ## Responsiblities

-The monitoring team cannot realistically be responsible for how every single is monitored.
+The monitoring team cannot realistically be responsible for how every single application is monitored.
 Prometheus has a huge library of exporters for almost everything.

 The monitoring team can be responsible for ensuring that the infrastructure is available to the application/infrastructure teams.
 Also that knowledge of how